Everything you need to know about August and September rail strikes

 Aslef strike day: Few or no services.

-West Midlands Railway: Most services are likely to be cancelled on all strike days.
+West Midlands Railway: Limited service on RMT strike days; all trains cancelled on Aslef strike day.

 Avanti West Coast: On RMT strike days, the basic pattern to and from London Euston will be one train each hour to/from: